rchain/rchain/node/README.md

 (...)
 ```

-In order to run more than one Docker rnode on the same host, the containers need to be connected to one user-defined network bridge:
+To use both the peer-to-peer and REPL capabilities of RNode, two containers running RNode need to be connected to one user-defined network bridge:

 ```bash
 > docker network create rnode-net